 1st Grade, DIBELS Instructor

 Mrs. Kimberly Nichols brings more than a decade of experience to JH Classical Academy, having taught K-8 students in public, private, and Christian school settings.
 Mrs. Nichols’ students find her energy and joy for learning contagious from the moment they enter her classroom.
-With her roots in Michigan, Mrs. Nichols has lived in eight different states and also has spent time living internationally in Asia.
+With her roots in Michigan, Mrs. Nichols has lived in eight different states and also has spent time living in South Korea.
 Her passion for helping students rise to their full potential is reflected in her involvement with Young Life, where she has served as a leader for multiple years.

 "What I love about JH Classical is that I can really teach, encourage, and inspire my students.
 The literature-rich curriculum enables me to go deeper and foster an environment of thoughtful inquiry and deep wonder."